skynetxii01-bot/DRL-IN-5G/doc/source/nr-module.rst

 RL-based Scheduler
 ===================
-The 'NR' module includes a reinforcement learning (RL) based schedulers that perform the allocation of the available resources (i.e., symbols and Physical Resource Blocks (PRBs)) based on the RL Model.
+The 'NR' module includes reinforcement learning (RL)-based schedulers that allocate available resources (i.e., symbols and Physical Resource Blocks (PRBs)) based on the RL model.
-For this, the RL-based scheduler communicates with the RL model which is implemented using the ns3-gym module to get the action to be taken for the current state.
-To get the actions, the RL-based scheduler calls the ``OpenGymEnv`` class in the ns3-gym module which is responsible for the communication with the RL model.
+The RL-based scheduler communicates with the RL model, implemented using the ns3-gym module, to determine the actions for the current state.
+To obtain these actions, the RL-based scheduler calls the ``OpenGymEnv`` class in the ns3-gym module, which handles communication with the RL model.
-The ``OpenGymEnv`` class sends pre-formmated data including the current state to the RL model which is defined using python through the ``OpenGymInterface`` class.
-The RL model then returns the action to be taken for the current state.
-The RL-based scheduler then uses the action to allocate the resources to the UEs.
+The ``OpenGymEnv`` class sends pre-formatted data, including the current state, to the RL model, defined using Python, through the ``OpenGymInterface`` class.
+The RL model then returns the appropriate actions for the current state.
+The RL-based scheduler uses these actions to allocate resources to the UEs.

 Timing relations
 ================